 MA, MPhil, DPhil, FRHistS

-I gave the Lee Seng Tee Lecture at Oriel in 2006, and contributed the chapter on nineteenth-century Oriel to the College history (2013).
+He gave the Lee Seng Tee Lecture at Oriel in 2006, and contributed the chapter on nineteenth-century Oriel to the College history (2013).

-I have reviewed for the English Historical Review and the London Review of Books, and broadcast on subjects ranging from Queen Victoria (BBC’s Timewatch) and the Oxford Movement (In Our Time) to speedway racing.
+He has reviewed for the English Historical Review and the London Review of Books, and broadcast on subjects ranging from Queen Victoria (BBC’s Timewatch) and the Oxford Movement (In Our Time) to speedway racing.